-Break/Fix Drawbacks vs. Managed IT Advantages
+Break/Fix Drawbacks vs. Managed IT Benefits

-, “44% of businesses lose an average of $10k+ for every hour of employee downtime.”
-Moreover, that stat is just from a loss of productivity.
-Remember the cost to repair a device multiple times without fixing the root issue is not included there.
-Also, not included are the hours spent by your employees trying to fix the problem before they even call the IT guy.
-Continum.net also reports that “…140,00 hard drives crash in the United States every week!’
-This and other IT problems are issues that should be monitored and fixed proactively not after they break.
+Working with an IT company that applies a break/fix model for IT is also incredibly costly.
+According to Continum.net, 44% of businesses lose an average of $10k+ for every hour of employee downtime.
+And that stat is just from a loss of productivity.
+Remember, the cost to repair a device multiple times without fixing the root issue is not included here.
+Also not included are the hours spent by your employees trying to fix the problem before they even call the IT guy.
+Continum.net also reports that 140,00 hard drives crash in the United States every week!
+This, and other recurring IT problems, are issues that should be monitored and fixed proactively (not after they break).

 At this point you may be thinking: How can a system that continuously monitors everything be less costly than just fixing broken IT stuff as it happens?
 Great question!
-Let’s dive into that.

-fee to get your company set up in the monitored IT environment.
+There is usually a one-time onboarding fee to get your company set up in the monitored IT environment.
 Then you have a recurring service fee each month to keep those assets managed and make sure all your backups are in place and running smoothly.

-Lastly, there is a cost per IT ticket.
-Let’s face it –technology is not fail-proof, and users make mistakes and sometimes need help getting things done with technology.
-Ticket cost is an added to your monthly fee.
-However, as your company stays under management, ticket costs may go down.
-Your systems will usually need a decent bit of TLC at first to get them running smoothly, but after that, you will notice that issues rarely come up unless they are related to user-error, internal security breaches, or advancements in technology.
+With managed IT, there is also a cost per IT ticket.
+Let’s face it, technology is not fail-proof.
+Users make mistakes and sometimes need help getting things done with technology.
+Ticket cost is added to your monthly fee.
+However, since your company stays under constant IT monitoring, ticket costs may go down.
+Your systems will usually need a decent bit of TLC to get them running smoothly at first, but after that, you will notice that issues rarely come up unless they are related to user-error, internal security breaches, or advancements in technology.